Partner with Sydney Fringe

 Partner with Sydney Fringe to support thousands of performers, events and venues to realise their creative potential.

 Each year we invite audiences to explore undiscovered parts of the city for new experiences and fill every corner of Sydney with fierce, brave, delicious, experimental and extraordinary work.
-For all sponsorship, marketing and fundraising enquiries for Sydney Fringe please get in touch with our Partnerships team below.
+For all sponsorship, marketing and fundraising enquiries For The Sydney Fringe please get in touch with our Partnerships team below.

 SYDNEY FRINGE’S MISSION